ArlindPestisha/ArlindPestisha/README.md

 **ArlindPestisha/ArlindPestisha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 In a former life, I was a Team Leader, Project Manager, Sales, Marketing Manager, and Social Media Manager.
-Today, I am an avid learner and a Software developer and now am looking for a job.
+Today, I am an avid learner and a Software developer.

 Exercising team building and working with distributed teams and using creativity is what makes me tick.
 I'm motivated by the opportunity to create meaningful experiences.